paulpham157/vinagent/README.md

 ## 4.1.
 Deep Search

-With agentcore, you can invent a complex workflow by combining multiple tools into a single agent.
+With vinagent, you can invent a complex workflow by combining multiple tools into a single agent.
 This allows you to create a more sophisticated and flexible agent that can adapt to different task.
 Let's see how an agent can be created to help with financial analysis by using `deepsearch` tool, which allows you to search for information in a structured manner.
 This tool is particularly useful for tasks that require a deep understanding of the data and the ability to navigate through complex information.

 ```
 from langchain_together import ChatTogether
-from agentcore.agent import Agent
+from vinagent.agent import Agent
 from dotenv import load_dotenv
 load_dotenv()